 Emma Charlton works at Beadnell MBU in Morpeth.
 Along with her colleague Katie, Emma walked 161 miles over a 12 week period to raise money for APP.
 Emma chose the distance to represent the 161 women admitted to the ward since she started working in Perinatal Services.
 Emma and Katie were accompanied by other colleagues on some of their longer walks and have raised £1150 for APP.
 You can still donate to Emma’s challenge here.

-Rachel Kerr is also planning to walk 100 miles for MilesForMumsAndBabies.
+Rachel Kerr walked 100 miles for her MilesForMumsAndBabies challenge.
 Rachel was hospitalised for three weeks in 2016 having developed PP after the birth of her daughter.
 Last year, she gave birth to her son and received support from APP.
-Rachel is raising money for her challenge via JustGiving.
-You can visit her page here.
+Rachel has raised more than £45 for APP.

-The team from the new Perinatal Mental Health Service in NHS Ayrshire and Arran are challenging themselves to walk 1,400 miles throughout October.
-They’ll be working with mums who are affected by severe mental illness in the perinatal period, and want to take part in #MilesForMumsAndBabies to raise awareness of PP, support APP, and come together as a team.
+The team from the new Perinatal Mental Health Service in Ayrshire and Arran challenged themselves to walk 1,400 miles throughout October.
+They work with mums who are affected by severe mental illness in the perinatal period, and wanted to take part in #MilesForMumsAndBabies to raise awareness of PP, support APP, and come together as a team.
 They chose the distance as it represents the 1,400 mums who experience PP in the UK each year.
-Find out more and support their challenge here.
+The team have raised more than £1250 for APP.
+You can still donate to their challenge here.

-Emily Saunders, a peer support volunteer with APP, is aiming to walk and cycle 500 miles between 1st July and 14th November 2021.
-These dates are important to her as they are the dates she went into and then finally came out of the Nottingham MBU in 2017 (having had two stays) when she had PP, severe PND and anxiety after the birth of her daughter.
+Emily Saunders, a peer support volunteer with APP, walked and cycled more than 500 miles between 1st July and 14th November 2021.
+These dates are important to her as they are the dates she went into and then finally came out of Nottingham MBU in 2017 (having had two stays) when she had PP, severe PND and anxiety after the birth of her daughter.
 Emily chose the distance as it represents the almost 500 miles from the most northerly to the most southerly MBU.
-Emily wants to raise awareness of how far some mums have to travel to be treated.
-Find out more about her challenge and support her here.
+Emily has raised more than £506 for APP.
+You can still donate to her challenge here.

-Debbie Sells is the Ward Manager on the MBU at Nottingham and is aiming to cover 1,000 miles during 2021 by a combination of walking and running.
+Debbie Sells is the Ward Manager on the MBU at Nottingham and has covered more than 1,000 miles during 2021 through a combination of walking and running.
 She has worked on the ward for 24 years, and the 1,000 miles represents the long distance many families travel to receive specialist inpatient care.
 Debbie says that APP provides vital support for women and families who experience maternal mental illness.
-You can donate to Debbie’s challenge here.
+Debbie has raised more than £967 for APP.
+You can still donate to her challenge here.